REBECCA HARRISON

 (Please note that I do not take on projects that involve materials manufactured using generative-AI, and I never consent to materials that I create being shared with LLMs).

-Current and ongoing work includes: the Environmental Impact of Filmmaking project (which has been funded by the Arts & Humanities Research Council); a report on redundancy processes and staff experiences in Higher Education; media coverage of recent political demonstrations.
+Recent work includes: the Environmental Impact of Filmmaking project (which was funded by the Arts & Humanities Research Council); a report on redundancy processes and staff experiences in Higher Education; media coverage of recent political demonstrations; a book exploring the history and impacts of of the Star Wars franchise through its production in Britain.
+I am also making a short documentary, which explores the potential for solidarity between human and wild lives—animals, plants, fungi—in a story about trauma, bodies, and land.

 A woman with dark hair and a fringe speaks into a microphone before a large audience.
 Behind her is a brightly lit screen, with a slide on it announcing her as 'Becca Harrison: Film Critic and Boradcaster,' alongside the Reclaim the Frame logo.